Frequently Asked Questions

 For more information, check out the Corporate Officers, Managers of Manager-Managed LLC’s Exemption form (Optional), or contact the Montana Secretary of State’s office at (406) 444.2034.
-Download copies of the Limited Liability Corporation Articles of Organization and go online to submit your Annual report, due annually by March 15.
+Complete the application online for a Domestic Limited Liability Company Articles of Organization.
+Annual reports can be completed and submitted online as well, due annually by March 15.

 Think about your situation before hiring someone else to represent your business.
 It is YOUR license that’s on the line in any business representation or advertising, so be careful!

 If you decide to work with a booking agent, make sure you give them express permission to work for you as covered in the MBO rules at 24.171.405.
 Write out and have all parties sign an agreement that explains just how the agent can work to get you trips and include a description and/or terms regarding how they should:

 - represent your services, including your deposit and refund policy

 - find guides for trips